analogdevicesinc/ai8x-synthesis/README.md

 2. <u>Elastic kernel</u> (stage 1): In this step, only sub-networks with different kernel sizes are sampled from the supernet.
 For the MAX78000 *Conv2d* layers, the supported sizes are {3×3, 1×1}, and {5, 3, 1} for *Conv1d* layers.
 Since the sampled sub-network is a part of the supernet, the supernet is updated with gradient updates.

 3. <u>Elastic depth</u> (stage 2): In this step, sub-networks with different kernel sizes and depths are sampled from the supernet.
-In the MAX78000 implementation of OFA, the network is divided into parts called “units”.
+In the MAX78000 implementation of OFA, the network is divided into parts called “units.”
 Each unit can consist of a different number of layers and contain an extra pooling layer at its beginning.
 Depth sampling is performed inside the units.
 If a sub-network with _N_ layers in a specific unit is sampled, the first _D_ layers of the unit in the supernet is kept by removing the last _(N-D)_ layers.
 Consequently, the first layers of each unit are shared among multiple sub-networks.

 4. <u>Elastic width</u> (stage 3): In addition to kernel size and depth, sub-networks are sampled from different width options in this stage.
 For width shrinking, the most important channels with the largest L1 norm are selected.
 This ensures that only the most important channels are shared.
 To achieve this, the layer output channels are sorted after each gradient update.
 The input channels of the following layers are sorted similarly to keep the supernet functional.